wernerglinka/---smelter/src/renderer/src/context/VALIDATION.md

 The Smelter application features a standardized validation system for form fields, providing consistent error handling, feedback, and validation rules.
 This document explains how to use the validation system in your components and forms.

+> **Update (March 2025)**: The validation system now includes performance optimizations and safeguards against infinite update loops.
+See the "Performance Considerations" section below for details.

 ## Components & Hooks

 The validation system consists of the following parts: